stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Copier `update` synchronizes the files in the project that the template manages with the latest release of the template.

 > Copier only changes the files and directories that are managed by the template.

+## What About Dependencies Between Components?

+This tooling does not specify or enforce any dependencies between infrastructure components.
+You are free to run operations on separate components in parallel whenever you believe that this is safe.
+If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

+Similarly, there are no restrictions on how you run tasks on multiple units.
+You can use any method that can call Task several times with the required variables.
+For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.

+> This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
+I do not currently test with the stacks feature.
+This feature is specific to HCP, and not available in OpenTofu.

 ## Going Further